Skip to content

 Ingredients

-• 1 sheet frozen puff pastry
+• 1 sheet puff pastry, frozen

-• 1 8 oz whole wheel Brie
+• 16 oz brie cheese, whole wheel

-• ¼ cup raspberry preserves, or other fruit
+• ¼ cup raspberry preserves

 • ¼ cup pecans, toasted and chopped

-• 1 beaten egg
+• 1 egg, beaten

-• Turbinado, or coarse sugar for garnish
+• turbinado sugar, or coarse sugar for garnish

-• Assorted crackers for serving alongside
+• crackers, assorted, for serving alongside

 Instructions

 • Defrost puff pastry about 15 minutes and unfold.
 Preheat oven to 375F and set rack in middle.
+Line a cookie sheet with parchment paper.

-• Slice off a thin layer of top rind only (we leave the rest of rind on, but feel free to remove it if desired.)
+• Slice off a thin layer of top rind only – we leave the rest of rind on, but feel free to remove it if desired.

-• Lay puff pastry sheet out on flat surface and roll out just a little bit if needed to cover entire Brie.
-Place Brie in center of the pastry.
-Top brie with nuts and preserves.
-Gently pull up edges of pastry, wrapping the Brie completely, and gather pastry edges at the top.
+• Place Brie in center of the pastry.
+Top evenly with nuts and preserves.
+Gently pull up edges of pastry, wrapping brie completely, and gather pastry edges at the top.

 • Secure the gathered dough at top with kitchen twine.
-Double check that none of the Brie is exposed, carefully sealing the dough on all sides.
-Brush the beaten egg all over top and sides of pastry.
-Sprinkle with turbinado sugar.
+Double check that none of the brie is exposed, carefully sealing the dough on all sides.

 Notes

-Baked brie should cool a bit before serving, to allow it to regain a bit of shape.
-Otherwise, it will be too melty inside.
-Also, you can use extra puff pastry to make cut-outs for exterior design, if you're going for a special presentation.
+• You can use extra puff pastry to make cut-outs for exterior design if you’re going for a special presentation.

-If you enjoyed this recipe, please come back and give it a rating ♡
+If you enjoyed this recipe, please come back and give it a rating.
+We ❤️ hearing from you!

 Nutrition (per serving)